quingo99/to-do-list/README.md

 Task Management: Mark tasks as complete, edit task details, or delete tasks.
 Persistent Storage: Tasks are saved and will be there even after you close the app.
 (Any other features you've implemented)

+## Acknowledgments
+This project is based on The Complete 2023 Web Development Bootcamp taught by Angela Yu.
+I've made this as a part of my learning.
+All rights belong to the original author and the respective publishing platform.